'Space kingdom' seeks citizens for life beyond Earth very soon

 Ashurbeyli said he intends to have satellites providing Internet access around the globe in five to seven years, space arks operating in 10 to 15 years, and finally to establish a permanent settlement on the moon within 25 years.

+Asked about Asgardia's funding in an interview, Ashurbeyli referred to a "citizenship fee" of 100 euros a year.
+A spokeswoman later said that was "just a proposal at this stage, and it is still entirely free to join Asgardia until anything has been formally approved by parliament".

-Asgardians now pay an annual membership fee of 100 euros.
-It plans to collect taxes on businesses and private income, which it says will be kept very low.
+It also plans to collect taxes on businesses and private income, which it says will be kept very low.

 "For this early phase of Asgardian nationhood ...
 I am primarily responsible for its financing, along with a number of other donors who are citizens of Asgardia," he said.